People don’t just search on Amazon for products.

 Opening Your Google Merchant Center

-The very first step you need to make to be able to run Google Shopping campaigns is to open your Google Merchant center.
-A Google Merchant center is where your Google Shopping feed data is listed and populates from.
-Visit www.google.com/merchants to open your Google Merchant Center and follow their setup steps, which include basic business information, term and conditions review, and website verification.
+The very first step you need to make to be able to run Google Shopping campaigns is to open your Google Merchant Center.
+A Google Merchant Center is where your Google Shopping feed data is listed and how it populates.
+Visit www.google.com/merchants to open your Google Merchant Center and follow their setup steps, which include basic business information, term, and conditions review, and website verification.

 Setting Up Your Tax and Shipping Rules

-The next thing you will need to do is link your AdWords account to your Merchant Center account so that you can run your first campaign.
-You can link these accounts through your Merchant Center dashboard by clicking on ‘AdWords’ from your settings.
-You will need to ensure that both platforms have the same email address with Admin access and have your AdWords ID ready to link accounts.
+The next thing you will need to do is link your Google Ads account to your Merchant Center account so that you can run your first campaign.
+You can link these accounts through your Merchant Center dashboard by clicking on ‘Google Ads’ from your settings.
+You will need to ensure that both platforms have the same email address with Admin access and have your Google Ads ID ready to link accounts.

 Setting Up Your Product Feed

-To set up your product feed you can either manually build it using Excel or, if you’re using top platforms use apps, plugins or extensions to automatically link product feeds.
+To set up your product feed, you can either manually build it using Excel or, if you’re using top platforms, use apps, plugins, or extensions to link product feeds automatically.